markfinn/markfinn.github.com/_posts/2014-03-31-railroad-light-1.md

 </video>

 The original light was a little broken, but for $10, I can't complain.
-One I'm done, I might replace the circle of black plastic since it's cracked, but I might just be able to glue and screw it to get it to keep the right shape.
+Once I'm done, I might replace the circle of black plastic since it's cracked, but I might just be able to glue and screw it to get it to keep the right shape.
 ![rr1]({{ BASE_PATH }}/images/IMG_20140330_135301.jpg.png "title")